CompTIA Certification Guide

 CompTIA Cybersecurity Analyst (CySA+)

 As cybercrime becomes more prevalent, so will the demand for highly skilled information security experts.
 The Cybersecurity Analyst (CySA+) certification is one of the more recent additions to the CompTIA certification portfolio.
-The CySA+ accreditation was created to fulfill the ever-increasing demand for skilled and experienced information security analysts.
+The CySA+ accreditation was created to fulfil the ever-increasing demand for skilled and experienced information security analysts.

 CySA+ is a bridge certification between the Security+ credential (which takes two years of experience) and the master-level Advanced Security Practitioner Certification (CASP), which requires ten years of expertise, according to CompTIA.
 Candidates must pass a performance-based test to acquire a CySA+.